reinier-vegter/intergas_circulation_cap/README.md

 # Intergas circulation pump cap / limiter.

->> This was just a Friday night project, but allows me to sleep better.
+>> This was just a Friday night project that allows me to sleep better.
 You might as well find code improvements; just bear with me and let me know :)

 This Arduino project was developed for the Daikin Altherma `NHY2KOMB-A / EJHA-AV3` bundle, based on the `Arduino Uno Wifi Rev2` board.